turcuciprian/myNvimLuaConfig/README.md

  * vi{ - select everything between {} that I am in or on now

+### comment multiple lines
+Step 1: Go to starting line, and press Ctrl+v
+Step 2: go to end line and press Shift+I
+Step 3: write "# " (no quotes) and press esc

 ### Git conflict solve approach

 - When you pull you sometimes get conflicts to love them: